BCLibraries/burns-exhibits/content/Eleanor Early/_index.md

 weight: 1

 # Big image on first page.
-front_image: "intro-image.jpg" # Replace with the real image
+front_image: "ee social media.png" # Replace with the real image
-front_caption_headline: "Ullamcorper Condimentum Tortor Parturient"
+front_caption_headline: ""
-front_caption_text: "Donec id elit non mi porta gravida at eget metus."
+front_caption_text: ""

 # Change to true if this exhibit is currently running.
 current: false